rjrodger/parambulator/README.md

 Yes, [JSONSchema](http://json-schema.org) would be the proper way to do this.
 But the syntax is too hard, and the error messages aren't friendly.
 This is a [Worse is Better!](http://www.jwz.org/doc/worse-is-better.html) approach.

 There's also a philosophical difference.
 JSONSchema defines a formal structure, so you need to be fairly precise and complete.
 Parambulator defines a list of rules that are tested in the order you specify, and you can be vague and incomplete.
-Think

 Key Features: